cybertec-postgresql/db_migrator/README.md

 - `pgstage_schema` (type `name`, default `pgsql_stage`): name of the
   Postgres staging schema

-Call this to migrate constraints, indexes and column defaults for the migrated tables.
+Call this to migrate constraints and column defaults for the migrated tables.

-This function has to run after everything else has been migrated, so that all functions that may be needed by indexes or column defaults are already there.
+This function has to run after everything else has been migrated, so that all functions that may be needed by column defaults are already there and foreign key constraints may profit of user-defined indexes to speed-up data validation.

 ### `db_migrate_finish` ###